 560, 562, 563, 564, 565, 566, 567 and 568

 4656, 4658, 4659, 4660, 4661, 4662, 4663 and 4664

 - Windows 7

-Similarly, EventLog Analyzer allows you to create Object access audit alerts using the above mentioned Object access Event Id’s.
-(See Screen Shot Below)
+Similarly, EventLog Analyzer allows you to create object access auditing alerts using the above mentioned object access event IDs (see screenshot below).

-With EventLog Analyzer you can now detect anomalous behavior in real-time, mitigate loopholes in network security, and thereby prevent data breaches by creating a trail of user activity that happened on your files and folders.
-You can also use this user activity trail for log forensic analysis using EventLog Analyzer.
+With EventLog Analyzer, you can detect anomalous behavior in real-time, mitigate loopholes in network security, and prevent data breaches by creating a trail of user activity that happened on your files and folders.
+You can also use this user activity trail for log forensic analysis.